RyanJKS/multinational-retail-data-centralisation/README.md

 5. [License](#license)

 ## Description
 The **Multinational Retail Data Centralisation** is designed to consolidate various datasets related to sales, customers, products, and stores from different data sources into a centralized database on Postgres.
-As a multinational company dealing with various goods globally, handling data effectively and efficiently from multiple sources like CSV files, APIs, AWS RDS, S3 Buckets, and PDFs, was becoming a daunting task.
-This project aims to eliminate data silos by creating a single source of truth for all sales-related data which is accessible and analyzable, promoting data-driven decision-making within the organization.
+As a multinational company dealing with various goods globally, handling data effectively and efficiently from multiple sources like CSV files, APIs, AWS RDS, S3 Buckets, and PDFs, was becoming a time-consuming task.
+This project aims to eliminate data storage from different areas by creating a single source of truth for all sales-related data which is accessible and analyzable, promoting data-driven decision-making within the organisation.

 ### Aim of the Project
 - Extract data from varied data sources and interacting with different data sources (APIs, Databases, S3 Buckets, PDF)